-AB 1534, as introduced, Nazarian.
+AB 993, as introduced, Nazarian.
 Health care coverage: HIV specialists.

 Existing law, the Knox-Keene Health Care Service Plan Act of 1975, provides for the licensure and regulation of health care service plans by the Department of Managed Health Care.
 A willful violation of the act is a crime.
-Existing law also provides for the regulation of health insurers by the Department of Insurance.
-Existing law requires the Department of Managed Health Care and the Insurance Commissioner to adopt regulations to ensure that enrollees and insureds have access to needed health care services in a timely manner.
+Existing law provides for the regulation of health insurers by the Department of Insurance.
+Existing law requires the Department of Managed Health Care to adopt regulations to ensure that enrollees have access to needed health care services in a timely manner.

 Existing law requires the Department of Managed Health Care to develop indicators of timeliness of access to care, including waiting times for appointments with physicians, including primary care and specialty physicians.
 Existing law requires health care service plans to report annually to the Department of Managed Health Care on compliance with the standards developed pursuant to these provisions.
-Existing law requires the Insurance Commissioner to adopt regulations that ensure, among other things, the adequacy of the number of professional providers in relationship to the projected demands for services covered under the group policy.
+Existing law also requires the Insurance Commissioner to promulgate regulations applicable to health insurers that contract with providers for alternative rates to ensure that insureds have the opportunity to access needed health care services in a timely manner.

-This bill would require access to HIV specialists to be subject to the regulations, standards, and reporting requirements developed pursuant to the above specified provisions.
-The bill would require a health care service plan contract or health insurance policy that is issued, amended, or renewed on or after January 1, 2018, to include an HIV specialist, as defined, as an eligible primary care provider, as defined, if the provider requests primary care provider status and meets the plan's or health insurer's eligibility criteria for all specialists seeking primary care provider status.
+This bill would require a health care service plan contract or health insurance policy that is issued, amended, or renewed on or after January 1, 2019, to permit an HIV specialist, as defined, to be an eligible primary care provider, as defined, if the provider requests primary care provider status and meets the plan's or the health insurer's eligibility criteria for all specialists seeking primary care provider status.
+The bill would provide that these provisions do not apply to a health insurance policy that does not require an insured to obtain a referral from his or her primary care physician prior to seeking covered health care services from a specialist.
+The bill would provide that these provisions do not include an HIV specialist as a primary care physician for the purposes of network adequacy requirements.
 Because a willful violation of these requirements by a health care service plan would be a crime, the bill would impose a state-mandated local program.